slatedocs/slate/source/index.html.md

 I've set up a draft of the following pages to show off the new format.
 These are early drafts, and subject to change.
 There is some natural overlap between the pages because some modules are used more than once.

+"Everything" pages represent compilations of full sections; I'm gradually going through and correcting name collision.
+The pages listed below are likely a superset of the pages we would want to link, and we would then use deep-links with anchors to fill out the switchboard.

 Page | Status | Style
 -------------- | -------------- | --------------
 [Inkling Guide][1] | Second Draft | Modular